ferrite-rs/ferrite-book/src/01-getting-started/03-communication.md

 end point to communicate with a provider that offers the channel's session type.
 At high level, we can think of receiving a channel using `ReceiveChannel < A, B >` is similar to plain Rust functions with function traits like `FnOnce (A) -> B`.
-In other words, `ReceiveChannel` is equivalent to function types in Ferrite.
+In other words, `ReceiveChannel` is the equivalent of function types in Ferrite.

 There is however one important distinction of `ReceiveChannel` from regular Rust functions.
 That is channels received from `ReceiveChannel` must be